 When batteries or cells are connected in parallel, the voltage remains the same, while the total current is the sum of currents from individual batteries/cells.
 The batteries connected in parallel should have the same terminal voltage.
 The batteries in parallel again do not change the overall amp-hour rating and only increase the output current.

 Batteries of any type can produce back current.
 Apart from that, there may be fluctuations in battery supply.
 To protect a circuit from back current and fluctuations, a fuse or circuit breakers should be used.
 In series-connected batteries, a single fuse is sufficient to protect the load circuit.
-In parallel connected batteries, it is recommended to use separate fuse for each battery, so that no battery overpowers the other.
+In parallel connected batteries, it is recommended to use a separate fuse for each battery, so that no battery overpowers the other.
 The circuit breaker can be as simple as a protection diode.

 In the case of secondary batteries, it is important to avoid overcharging and over-discharging.
 For this, initially, proper charging produce and schedule should be maintained.
 The battery charge indicators can be used to prevent overcharging and over-discharging.
 Overcharge protection circuits can also be used to protect a battery.
-In some applications, the power supply circuit can be used that may supply the load directly from DC source and may switch to battery supply in case of any power failure.
+In some applications, the power supply circuit can be used that may supply the load directly from the DC source and may switch to battery supply in case of any power failure.
 In such applications, a rechargeable battery might be used as a standby power source.

 In the next article, we will start a discussion on semiconductor technology — the foundation of modern electronics.